bioatlas/bioatlas.github.io/README.md

 You should then be able to issue these commands in order to get the contents of this repository, then build and start the services locally:

-For the workshop, please clone the repository ala-docker and chekout the branch solr6-cassandra3
+For the workshop, please clone the repository ala-docker and checkout the branch solr6-cassandra3

     # get code
     git clone https://github.com/bioatlas/ala-docker.git

     git checkout solr6-cassandra3

-    # build and start
+    # setting up
-    The Makefile contains a number of rules.
+    # The Makefile contains a number of rules.
 For setting up the system execute the following in the order as described.

     # pull the docker images of ALA components
     make pull